Inner-Loop-Free Total-Variation-Constrained Full-Waveform Inversion: Conclusion

 The velocity model consists of 50 $\times$ 100 grid points.
-Fig.~\ref{fig:experiment-data} shows the ground truth velocity model and the initial velocity model, which is created by smoothing the ground truth with a Gaussian filter with a standard deviation of 80.
+The top-left and bottom-left panels of Fig.~\ref{fig:velocity-models-combined} show the ground-truth velocity model and the initial velocity model, respectively.
+The initial velocity model is created by smoothing the ground-truth with a Gaussian filter with a standard deviation of 80.
 The source waveform is a Ricker wavelet with a peak wavelet frequency of 10 Hz.
 The number of waveform sources and receivers is 20 and 101, respectively, and they are placed on the surface at equal intervals.
 The gradient $\nabla E$ is computed numerically using the Devito framework~\cite{devito}.
 The number of iterations is set to 5000.
 Experiments are conducted with and without noise in the observed data, as shown in Fig.~\ref{fig:observed-seismic-data}.
 The noise is Gaussian noise with mean 0 and variance 1.
 In our algorithm, the step sizes $\gamma_1$ and $\gamma_2$ are set to $1.0 \times 10^{-4}$ and $1.0 \times 10^2$, respectively.
 The lower and upper bounds of the velocity model $l$, $u$ are set to 1.5~[km/s] and 4.5~[km/s], respectively.
 The experiments are conducted using $\alpha$ values ranging from 100 to 700 in steps of 50, representing the upper bound of the $\ell_{1,2}$ norm.
 In the standard FWI method, the step size $\gamma$ is set to $1.0 \times 10^{-4}$.